mayakeele/bad-minecraft/README.md

 NOTES:

+  - Performance is garbage because it runs entirely on the CPU.
+Don't say I didn't warn you :)

   - Recommended browser:  Chrome   (Firefox has much worse performance, Edge should be fine though)

   - Render settings can be adjusted to get either faster performance or further render distance (see below)

-  - There is a bug where if your camera goes right next to a face, it will sometimes freeze the whole program for a long time or until it crashes.
+  - Don't get the camera too close to surfaces, it will sometimes freeze the whole program for a long time or until it crashes.

   - Check out blockIDs.txt to see which block corresponds to each ID.